tari-labs/tari-university/src/protocols/grin-beam-comparison/MainReport.md

 is also a binary search tree.
 This provides a number of features that the standard Merkle trees do not have, and which BEAM exploits in its implementation [[17]].

-The features discussed here can all be seen in the code at the time of writing, although this is not a guarantee that they are working.
+The features discussed here can all be seen in the code at the time of writing (May&nbsp;2019), although this is not a guarantee that they are working.
 A couple of features that have been mentioned in the literature as planned for the future, have not yet been implemented.
 These include embedding signed textual content into transactions that can be used to record contract text [[13]], and issuing confidential assets [[18]].